Meet Our Team

 Administrative and Budget Specialist

-Adam oversees the Institute’s administrative and budget affairs.
+Adam Bantad oversees the Institute’s administrative and budget affairs.
 He has spent his career working with research teams, helping build capacity by managing grant budgets and projects.
-Prior to joining the staff at the Institute, he worked at the UCLA Department of Electrical and Computer Engineering, where he oversaw the administrative and purchasing work of the department chair.
-In 2019, he earned a Bachelor of Arts in Political Science with an emphasis in global politics at California State University, Long Beach.
+Prior to joining the Institute, he worked at the UCLA Department of Electrical and Computer Engineering, where he oversaw the department chair’s administrative and purchasing work.
+He earned a BA in Political Science with an emphasis in global politics from California State University, Long Beach.

 Student Workers